Recursive vectorized computation of the vector $p$-norm: Conclusions and future work

 \section{Conclusions and future work}

-The Frobenius norm of an array $\mathbf{x}$ of the length $n$, $\|\mathbf{x}\|_F$, might be computed with a significantly better accuracy for large $n$ than with the BLAS routine $\mathtt{xNRM2}$, while staying in the same precision $\mathtt{x}$, by using $\mathtt{xNRMF}$, a vectorized recursive algorithm proposed here.
-The performance of $\mathtt{xNRMF}$ should not differ too much from that of $\mathtt{xNRM2}$ in double precision, and should be better in single precision, for large $n$.
+The Frobenius norm of an array $\mathbf{x}$ of the length $n$, $\|\mathbf{x}\|_F$, might be computed with a significantly better accuracy for large $n$ than with the Reference BLAS routine $\mathtt{xNRM2}$, while staying in the same precision $\mathtt{x}$, by using $\mathtt{xNRMF}$, a vectorized recursive algorithm proposed here.
+The performance of $\mathtt{xNRMF}$ should not differ much from that of $\mathtt{xNRM2}$, but is lower than what the Intel's MKL and ReproBLAS achieve.

+Overflow avoidance of every intermediate result of $\mathtt{xNRMF}$ is a purposefully built-in property of the algorithm.
+All operations are performed in the datatype of the input elements, and neither any scaling nor elaborate accumulation schemes, as in~\cite{Ahrens-et-al-20}, are required.
+This simplicity comes with a price in the terms of performance.

 A more extensive testing is left for future work, where the magnitudes of the elements of input arrays vary far more than in the tests performed here.
 It is also possible to construct an input array, or sometimes permute a given one, that will favor $\mathtt{xNRM2}$ over $\mathtt{xNRMF}$ in the terms of the result's accuracy, as hinted throughout the paper.
 Thus, it is important to bear in mind how both algorithms work and choose the one better suited to the expected structure and length of input arrays.

-The recursive algorithms can alternatively be parallelized by OpenMP~\cite{OMPARB-24}, by splitting the input array to approximately equally sized contiguous chunks, each of which is given to a different thread to compute its norm.
-Then, the final norm is reduced from the threads' partial ones by noting that $\mathrm{hypot[f]}$ can be used as a user-defined reduction operator in \texttt{omp declare reduction} directives.
-However, since the reduction order is unspecified, the reproducibility would be jeopardized.
+However, as $n$ increases, the relative error of $\mathtt{xNRMF}$ grows at most logarithmically with $n$, much slower than that of $\mathtt{xNRM2}$.
+It is expected that on a majority of large inputs $\mathtt{xNRMF}$ will exhibit a noticeably lower error, at par with the MKL and ReproBLAS\@.

+Unlike the routines from the closed-source MKL, an experienced user can implement $\mathtt{xNRMF}$ on another vector architecture in a day.
+Of most interest would be those with the vector lengths beyond $512$ bits, like, e.g., NEC SX-Aurora TSUBASA\footnote{See \url{https://www.nec.com/en/global/solutions/hpc/sx/index.html}.}.
+Portability of $\mathtt{xNRMP}$ depends on the availability of a vectorized $\mathrm{pow[f]}$ function.

+The unconditionally reproducible algorithm $A$ has already found an application in a Jacobi-type method for the hyperbolic singular value decomposition~\cite{Hari-Novakovic-26}.
+Future work will focus on improving the performance of $\mathtt{xNRMF}$ and $\mathtt{xNRMP}$, as indicated throughout the paper.
+The gains for the latter algorithm might be significant.